gridiron-zone/huddle/STABLE_RELEASES.md

 ## Stable Release Managers

-The **Stable Release Managers** evaluate and approve or reject updates and backports to Desmos Stable Release series, according to the [stable release policy](#stable-release-policy) and [release procedure](#stable-release-exception---procedure).
+The **Stable Release Managers** evaluate and approve or reject updates and backports to Huddle Stable Release series, according to the [stable release policy](#stable-release-policy) and [release procedure](#stable-release-exception---procedure).
 Decisions are made by consensus.